squigglesql/squigglesql/README.md

     }
 ```

-Let's define the remaining ResultMappers and to demonstrate the consistency of this approach regardless of number of
+Let's define the remaining ResultMappers to demonstrate the consistency of this approach regardless of number of
 tables involved, as OrderItem selection involves all 4 tables into the query:

 ```java